 The most advanced type of surgical procedure is called phacoemulsification, which does not require stitches in most cases.
 With this advanced technique the affected lens is removed and replaced with an IOL.
 Clear vision is restored and the eye heals rapidly.

 Cataract surgery is almost always highly successful.
-Many patients find that their visual improvement begins immediately and they can often resume normal activities within hours after surgery.
+Since serving our patients in the Columbus area, they find that their visual improvement begins immediately and they can often resume normal activities within hours after surgery.
 Some find their vision better than ever after the procedure, while others may need to wear glasses for reading and other activities.

 During the initial healing period there may be a few limitations on strenuous activities, but most people can return to normal life quickly.
 If you choose to have a premium lens implanted, you will have the benefit of improved distance and near vision.
 This lens will further reduce your dependency on glasses.
 Your doctor can help you determine if you are a candidate for this type of lens.